Mute asylum seeker detained for 10 years takes his case to Australia’s High Court – but even victory won’t free him - KESQ

 Verma says the new Labor government should have moved to free him five weeks ago when ASIO – Australia’s intelligence agency – confirmed that he doesn’t pose a risk to national security.

-“Five weeks in the context of somebody’s deprivation of liberty for a decade, there should be the highest degree of urgency,” she said.
+“Five weeks in the context of somebody’s deprivation of liberty for a decade is too long, there should be the highest degree of urgency,” she said.
 “Ned remains one of the longest serving detainees who’s still there.
 You would expect an almost daily watching brief.

 “There are two ministers capable of exercising that power.
 It’s five weeks too long.”

-Note: Update: On Wednesday, the High Court found that the Full Court of the Federal Court did not have jurisdiction to hear the government’s appeal.
-Another court hearing will decide if the Federal Court can make “home detention” orders.